pinbo/getprimer/README.md

 This python script with Primer3 can design primers that can only amplify one group of sequences but not the others.

+# Changes
+- 01/01/2016 Added **getprimer2.py**, which looses the primer criteria but strengths the primer specific (2-base differences in the first 4 3'-termini bases or 5-base differences in the first 15 3'termini bases)

 # Dependencies

 GetPrimer use "muscle" to create multiple sequence alignment and "Primer3" to design primers.